Pexilo/SoTReader/README.md

 ## Usage

+<strong>Note:</strong> The simplest way is to double click on `main.py` file.
+However, if you have issues, use the `fix` option on the command line as shown below.

-This script can be used easily in a shell, you don't need to use an IDE.
+This script can be used easily in a shell.

 1. Put the desired images in `/images` folder.
 2. Press "shift + right click" where `main.py` folder is and open <strong>PowerShell</strong>,